Civilization VI: Gathering Storm: Gameplay

 The focus of the Gathering Storm expansion is improving the game world with the weather and how human action affects the course of the game as well as late game consequences.
 The player has to face how their environment changes over time, whether randomly or as a consequence of their environmental decisions.

 The expansion introduces natural disasters in the form of volcanic eruptions, river floods, rising sea levels, hurricanes, dust storms, blizzards, tornadoes, and droughts.
 Players are given ways to mitigate these by building improvements such as dams or sea barriers.
 Additionally, some of these events can be beneficial to players; for example, after river floods and volcanic eruptions, affected tiles may have their yields increased.
 The frequency of these events is affected by a new climate system.
 Late-game buildings can have their effectiveness improved by providing with the new power resource, which can be obtained by burning resources such as coal and oil.
 However, doing so will increase CO2 levels in the atmosphere, increasing the frequency of disasters.
 Players are also able to research green power alternatives such as solar, wind and geothermal power stations.
-Players can research the Computers tech and unlock Flood Barriers that are built on city centers.
-These buildings help provide protection from rising sea levels; without these improvements players will lose coastal titles and sometime even mainland titles.
+Players can research the Computers tech and unlock flood barriers that are built on city centers.
+These buildings help provide protection from rising sea levels; without these improvements players will lose coastal tiles and sometimes even mainland tiles.
 The Future Era returns by adding new Technologies and Civics that will be unlocked randomly.